build-on-aws/content/tutorials/gitlab-with-terraform/index.md

 Make sure that the option for OpenID Connect is selected on the top, this is because OpenID Connect allows you to configure trust relationships with third party accounts including but not limited to GitLab.
 Also ensure that the provider URL is GitLab's root URL, `https://gitlab.com` as well as the Audience.
 The provider URL is the URL from which the OpenID configuration is obtained.
 You can view the OpenID configuration for GitLab yourself by navigating to [gitlab.com/.well-known/openid-configuration](gitlab.com/.well-known/openid-configuration).
 Note that if you are using a self-managed instance of GitLab (that is publicly available on the internet) you would need to use the root URL of that instance instead of gitlab.com.
 In this case, check that your instance supports OpenID connect by navigating to the OpenID configuration URL using your instance's root domain.

 Once you have completely filled out the information, you can click on "Get thumbprint" to retrieve the thumbprint from the URL you supplied.
-[The OIDC thumbprint page in the AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html) describes how this thumbprint is obtained.
+[The OIDC thumbprint page in the AWS documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers_create_oidc_verify-thumbprint.html?sc_channel=el&sc_campaign=tutorial&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=gitlab-with-terraform) describes how this thumbprint is obtained.
 Click on "Add provider".
 We have now configured GitLab as an Identity Provider in our AWS Account.

 ### Create an IAM Role for GitLab CI

-To create an IAM Role that our CI/CD pipeline can assume to make deployments click on "Roles" under "Access Management" in the IAM page and then click on the "Create role" button on the top right of the page.
+To create an IAM Role that our CI/CD pipeline can assume to make deployments, click on "Roles" under "Access Management" in the IAM page and then click on the "Create role" button on the top right of the page.
 In the first step, configuring the trusted entity means providing access to our identity provider we created before.
 For this, select on "Web identity", which should allow you to select "gitlab.com" as the identity provider from the dropdown menu and "https://gitlab.com" as the audience, similar to the below image.

 ![Trusted Entities Creation](images/iamrole1.png)

 Once that is done, clicking "next" should allow us to select IAM policies which determine what permissions GitLab should have.
-For the purposes of this tutorial, we will provide full access only to three services: S3, DynamoDB and SQS by attaching the following policies:
+For the purposes of this tutorial, we will provide full access only to three services: Amazon S3, DynamoDB, and SQS by attaching the following policies:

 * AmazonS3FullAccess
 * AmazonDynamoDBFullAccess